ronte-ltd/kubernetes-nats-cluster/README.md

 openssl x509 -req -in nats.csr -CA ca.pem -CAkey ca-key.pem -CAcreateserial -out nats.pem -days 3650 -extensions v3_req -extfile ssl.cnf
 ```

+or exeucte `./configure` for generation certs into helm.

+**NOTE**: configure and package to helm chart only for development.

 Then, it's time to create a couple Kubernetes secrets to store the TLS artifacts:
 - `tls-nats-server` for the NATS server TLS setup
 - `tls-nats-client` for NATS client apps setup - one will need it to validate the self-signed certificate